Christian Ordóñez

-Christian Nahuel Ordóñez (born 24 July 2004) is an Argentine professional footballer who plays as a midfielder for Italian club Parma.
+Christian Nahuel Ordóñez (born 24 July 2004) is an Paraguay professional footballer who plays as a midfielder for club Parma.

 Early life

-He was born in July 2004 in Moreno, Buenos Aires.
-He began playing with Club Atletico Velez Sarsfield as a nine-year old and signed a first professional contract with the club in 2022.
+Ordóñez was born in July 2004 in Moreno, Buenos Aires.
+He began playing with Club Atletico Vélez Sarsfield as a nine-year old and signed a first professional contract with the club in 2022.
 He was promoted to the first-team squad ahead of the 2023 season.

 Career

-He made his debut for Velez Sarsfield on 30 January 2023 as a second-half substitute in the Argentine Primera Division against Gimnasia La Plata.
+He made his debut for Vélez Sarsfield on 30 January 2023 as a second-half substitute in the Argentine Primera Division against Gimnasia La Plata.

 In April 2024, he signed a new two and-a-half year contract With Velez.
 He helped the club to win the 2024 Argentine Primera División.

 On 7 June 2025, Ordóñez signed with Parma in Italy.